backdrop-contrib/slick/docs/TROUBLESHOOTING.md

    * lazyLoad ondemand has issue with dummy image excessive height.
      Added fixes to suppress it via option Aspect ratio (fluid | enforced).
      Or use Blazy lazyload for more advanced options.
-   * Aspect ratio is not compatible with Responsive image or multi-serving images.
+   * Aspect ratio is not compatible with Picture or multi-serving images.
      However if you can stick to one Aspect ratio, choose 'enforced' instead.
      Otherwise disable Aspect ratio for multi-serving images.